Luisa

 The confusion arose due to how the Medicaid program calculates income for self-employed individuals, considering business expenses and net proceeds instead of the typical gross income used for non-self-employed individuals.
 Because Luisa had significant business expenses resulting in relatively low net profits, the CAO's income calculation failed to accurately show that she was indeed working enough to qualify for the exception, and thus did not need to apply for retirement benefits to keep her Medicaid.
 After identifying the issue, PHLP advocated with state policymakers, requesting intervention in Luisa's case as well as a broader policy update.
 We hoped they would change the language of the policy to make it clearer how the exception can apply for self-employed individuals and avoid this happening to others.

 Recognizing that the policy as written was disadvantageous to self-employed individuals, the state agreed to amend the policy and update guidance in the Medical Assistance Eligibility Handbook to permit CAO caseworkers to more easily apply this exception in cases like this.
-If they can otherwise verify that the person works at least 30 hours per week (such as through an affidavit or tax records), even if their net income on paper is not reflective of this, that’s enough to satisfy the requirement.
+If the caseworker can otherwise verify that the person works at least 30 hours per week (such as through an affidavit or tax records), even if their net income on paper is not reflective of this, that’s enough to satisfy the requirement.

 To learn more about PHLP’s approach to our work through both individual client work and policy advocacy, visit our “What We Do” page.